keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 * Return "fizzbuzz" when `x` is divisible by both `3` and `5`
 * Return `x` as a `String` otherwise

-At no point is `fizzBuzz()` burdened by the effects of the context it executes within.
+At no point is `fizzBuzz()` burdened by the effects of the context it executes against.

 ## Motivating Applicatives